-- The Old South Meeting House (where the Boston Tea Party episode began)
+- The Old South Meeting House (where the Boston Tea Party episode began),

 - Faneuil Hall

-- Granary Burying Ground
+- The Granary Burying Ground

 - Paul Revere's House

-- Lots more!
+- Many more!

-2. The Black Heritage Trail
+2. The Black Heritage Trail (Beacon Hill)

-The Trail consists of 14 sites beginning at the Robert Gould Shaw Memorial in front of the State House and winding through the hill around memorable Louisburg Square, Charles Street, and Phillips Street before ending at the African Meeting House.
+The trail consists of 14 sites beginning at the Robert Gould Shaw Memorial in front of the State House and winding through the hill around memorable Louisburg Square, Charles Street and Phillips Street before ending at the African Meeting House.

 Free maps are available at the Abiel Smith School.
 Ranger-guided tours are also free and run Monday–Saturday.

-3. The Irish Heritage Trail
+3. The Irish Heritage Trail (Downtown Neighborhoods)

-There are about 16 sites marked on the tour map that you can easily walk to, and an additional six sites located in Charlestown, East Boston, and Dorchester which you'll need a car or public transportation to view.
+There are about 16 sites marked on the tour map that you can easily walk to, and an additional 6 sites are located in Charlestown, East Boston and Dorchester, which you'll need a car or public transportation to view.
 Many of the sites are memorials and plaques that commemorate great sons and daughters or major events, with some parks and gardens sprinkled along the way.

 The Heritage website provides maps and details about each site so you can plan a visit and even combine it with the other free walking tours already discussed.

-4. Bunker Hill Monument
+4. Bunker Hill Monument (Charlestown)

-The Battle of Bunker Hill took place on June 17, 1775 and is mostly remembered because of the legendary command "don't fire until you see the whites of their eyes!"
+The Battle of Bunker Hill took place on June 17, 1775, and is mostly remembered because of the legendary command, "Don't fire until you see the whites of their eyes!"

-While the American forces were eventually overwhelmed and retreated after three assaults, the site is commemorated by the 221-foot granite obelisk and is marked as the first major battle of the revolutionary war.
+While the American forces were eventually overwhelmed and retreated after three assaults, the site is commemorated by the 221-foot granite obelisk and is marked as the first major battle of the Revolutionary War.

 The area surrounding the monument is a park with a museum, and you can climb the stairs all the way to the top.
-The monument is open 9:00am - 5:00pm.
+The monument is open 9:00 am–5:00 pm.
 See the park website for more information.

-5. Old North Church
+5. Old North Church (North End)

-7. Boston Public Library
+7. Boston Public Library (Copley Square)

-The Boston Public Library in Copley Square is much more than just a collection of books, although if you measured it purely by its number of rare volumes it would stand out as one of the greatest collections in the world.
+The Boston Public Library in Copley Square is much more than just a collection of books, although if you measured it purely by its number of rare volumes, it would stand out as one of the greatest collections in the world.

-8. Massachusetts State House
+8. Massachusetts State House (Beacon Hill)

 Charles Bullfinch's 1798 masterpiece sits on top of Beacon Hill and is the oldest surviving building in the area.
 The distinctive gold dome was first covered in copper in 1802 and eventually gilded with gold leaf in 1874.
 There are many rooms and chambers to see and architectural styles to admire.

-9. The Custom House
+9. The Custom House (Boston Harbor)

-10. Massachusetts Historical Society
+10. Massachusetts Historical Society (Back Bay)

 They also publish books and loan their materials to other museums and libraries.
 They hold numerous seminars and weekly tours, all of which are open to the public and (of course) free.